 Cosmic Explorer's high-fidelity observations of stellar-mass coalescing objects, together with its cosmological reach, will present an excellent opportunity for exploring the nature of merging compact objects.
-Cosmic Explorer will detect large numbers of merging stellar-mass black holes and neutron stars throughout the universe.
-These detections will likely include uncommon mergers too rare for even upgraded detectors in the current observatories, such as black holes with extremal spin, the inspiral of a neutron star into an intermediate-mass black hole,^{204,205} or a binary black hole with enough surrounding matter to produce an electromagnetic counterpart.
+The large number of detected stellar-mass black-hole and neutron-star mergers will likely include uncommon mergers too rare for even upgraded detectors in the current observatories, such as black holes with extremal spin, the inspiral of a neutron star into an intermediate-mass black hole, a binary black hole with enough surrounding matter to produce an electromagnetic counterpart, or binaries with a supernova precursor.
 Measuring the properties of these rare mergers could revolutionize our understanding of the nature of compact objects.

 Cosmic Explorer will also explore with unprecedented clarity whether some compact binaries might contain objects other than black holes and neutron stars.
-All observations so far are consistent with coalescing black holes and neutron stars, but Cosmic Explorer will probe whether new types of compact binaries206 exist (e.g., so-called "great impostors",207 gravastars,^{208-211} boson stars^{212,213} quark stars,214 Planck stars215), as they could have different tidal properties or quasi-normal modes of oscillation.
-If they do exist, it remains an open question by how much (or how little) the gravitational waves they emit differ from the waves emitted by conventional blackhole and neutron-star binaries.^{197,216} At minimum, Cosmic Explorer's enormously increased sensitivity and throughput will allow detailed tests of the Kerr black hole paradigm,^{217-220} a necessary prerequisite for recognizing other kinds of novel compact objects.^{206,221} There are, however, black hole mimickers whose inspiral and quasi-normal mode spectrum might be similar to black holes in general relativity but exhibit post-merger signals such as echoes of the ringdown signal due to modified structure of the horizon.
+All observations so far are consistent with coalescing black holes and neutron stars, but Cosmic Explorer will probe whether new types of compact binaries exist (e.g., binaries whose constituents include so-called "great impostors", gravastars, 236-239 boson stars quark stars, or Planck stars), as they could have different tidal properties or quasi-normal modes of oscillation.
+If they do exist, it remains an open question by how much (or how little) the gravitational waves they emit differ from the waves emitted by conventional black-hole and neutron-star binaries.
+At minimum, Cosmic Explorer's enormously increased sensitivity and throughput will allow detailed tests of the Kerr black hole paradigm, 245-248 a necessary prerequisite for recognizing other kinds of novel compact objects.
+There are, however, black hole mimickers whose inspiral and quasi-normal mode spectrum might be similar to black holes in general relativity but exhibit post-merger signals such as echoes of the ringdown signal due to modified structure of the horizon.
 And if novel compact objects exist but are rare, Cosmic Explorer's cosmic reach will greatly increase our potential to observe them.